-While our senses are tuned for the affordances of the natural world, there is no a priori reason why the affordances of constructed and hence unnatural objects should be apparent unless they are designed to be so.
+While our senses are tuned to the affordances of the natural world, there is no a priori reason why the affordances of constructed (and hence unnatural) objects should be apparent, unless they are designed to be so.
 That is we have a design heuristic:

 design so that the affordances suggested by appearance match those actually afforded by the artefact

-Some of this is to do with the objects themselves, some the skill of the designer:
+It is partly to do with the objects themselves, and partly with the skill of the designer:

-- necessary physical correlates – The purpose and use of an artificial object, that is what it affords, is constrained by the properties of the physical world (including people) in which it will be used.
+- necessary physical correlates — The purpose and use of an artificial object, that is what it affords, are constrained by the properties of the physical world (including people) in which it will be used.
 If you design a cup to hold drinks then it will need to have a suitable hollow in it, and this hollow will be similar to those in natural objects that afford holding fluid.
-Likewise, if the cup is designed to be picked up, it will tend to have the size and shape that is similar to natural pick-up-able objects.
+Likewise, if the cup is designed to be picked up, it will tend to have a size and shape similar to natural pick-up-able objects.

-- design selection – Successful designs are ones that can be used easily.
-Therefore it is natural to suppose that over time traditional designs will end up with perceived affordances that match their actual affordances.
-The pace of mass-manufacture means that this is not necessarily the case for more explicitly designed goods, although still it is likely that those with successful sales are likely (whether deliberately or accidentally) match appearance and affordance.
+- design selection — Successful designs can be used easily.
+Therefore it is reasonable to suppose that over time traditional designs will end up with perceived affordances that match their actual affordances.
+The pace of mass manufacture means that this is not necessarily the case for more explicitly designed goods, though it is still likely that those with successful sales match appearance and affordance, whether deliberately or accidentally.

 - by design — A good designer may either explicitly realise that they need to match perceived and actual affordance, or simply ‘know’ what is right.

-- imitation and artefact ancestry – Often artificial objects mimic natural objects, or at least previous artificial objects that themselves mimicked natural ones or were subject to physical correlates, design selection or plain good design.
+- imitation and artefact ancestry -– Often artificial objects mimic natural objects, or derive from previous artificial objects that themselves mimicked natural ones or were subject to physical correlates, design selection or plain good design.

-It is not just that objects are adapted to people, we also adapt to the artificial world.
-Some creatures operate almost purely by instinctive reactions.
+Not only are objects adapted to people, we also adapt to the world.
+Some creatures operate almost purely by instinctive reaction.
 Frogs have dedicated visual areas that respond to a small moving dot (that is flies) and trigger the tongue to dart in the right direction to catch it.
-If you try to feed the frog dead flies, no matter how fresh, it will never notice and starve with food in front of it.
+If you try to feed the frog dead flies, no matter how fresh, it will never notice but starve with food in front of it.

-Note this adaptability and ability to learn does not mean we are born without innate responses.
-The idea of the child’s mind being a tabula rasa, a blank slate ready to be written upon by experience and education, has been present in some of the earliest philosophy, but is most closely associated with John Locke’s “An Essay Concerning Humane Understanding” [Lo90].
-However, more recent philosophers and psychologists, especially those taking a more embodied view of the mind, suggest that there is far more ‘inbuilt’.
+Note that this adaptability and ability to learn does not mean we are born without innate responses.
+The idea of the child’s mind being a tabula rasa, a blank slate ready to be written upon by experience and education, was present in some of the earliest philosophy, but is most closely associated with John Locke’s ‘An Essay Concerning Humane Understanding’ [Lo90].
+However, more recent philosophers and psychologists, especially those taking a more embodied view of the mind, suggest that there is far more that is ‘inbuilt’.

-Evidence for this includes the fact that babies from an early age can perform mirror actions, imitating facial expressions and movements, before there has been any chance to learn the association [Ga05, p.159;MM77].
-Similarly they can move their heads in the direction of sounds and in other ways that suggest a basic model of the physical self and an egocentric ‘model’ space are there from birth or develop spontaneously soon after.
+Evidence for this includes the fact that babies can perform mirror actions from an early age, imitating facial expressions and movements before there has been any chance to learn the association [Ga05, p.159;MM77].
+Similarly they can move their heads in the direction of sounds and in other ways that suggest that a basic model of the physical self and an egocentric ‘model’ space are there from birth or develop spontaneously soon after.

 Brain imaging has shown the existence of so called ‘mirror neurons’.
 When we see another person doing an action it fires particular parts of our brain (the mirror neurons), but these in turn connect to exactly the same parts of the brain as when we perform the same action ourselves [Ga05, p.220;Ra04, p.37,107].
 Seeing someone else doing something is nearly the same as doing it oneself!

-Humans are the extreme and indeed Broomhall’s book “The Eternal Child” [Br03] suggests that we are effectively always infants; not so much naked apes as ones that never mature enough to have hair!
-He argues that the infantile features and behaviours in some species allowed them to be more social, because they avoid the extremes of territoriality that come with adulthood.
+Humans are the extreme, and indeed Clive Bromhall’s book ‘The Eternal Child’ [Br03] suggests that we are effectively always infants, not so much naked apes as ones that never mature enough to have hair!
+He argues that the infantile features and behaviours in some species allowed them to be more social, because they avoided the extremes of territoriality that come with adulthood.
 In humans this effect may have been amplified by runaway sexual selection.
-Following this argument, our cognitive flexibility is simply a side-effect of our perpetual neonate status; we retain the neural plasticity of a pre-born, the curiosity and sociability of a child, whilst having the physical size and strength of an adult.
+Following this argument, our cognitive flexibility is simply a side-effect of our perpetual neonate status; we retain the neural plasticity of a pre-born and the curiosity and sociability of a child, while having the physical size and strength of an adult.

-Others would perhaps swop these around and see the cognitive advantages coming first, but, in both views, it would be a big step from weaker instincts to no instinctive understanding.
-While the price of sociability and cognitive flexibility may be that human infants do not have the ability to run like a deer, it seems likely both from empirical evidence and common sense that we all start with a level of innate grasp of the body and world that acts as a bootstrap for later learnt understanding.
+Others would perhaps swap these round and see the cognitive advantages coming first, but in both views it would be a big step from weaker instincts to no instinctive understanding.
+While the price of sociability and cognitive flexibility may be that human infants do not have the ability to run like a deer, it seems likely both from empirical evidence and common sense that we all start with a level of innate grasp of the body and world that acts as a bootstrap for later learned understanding.

-The problem of distinguishing innate understanding from understanding developed early as an infant, is precisely because of our rich ability to learn; especially if we are ‘hard wired’ to learn certain kinds of things easily.
-As a tiny infant we reach out, touch things, push beads and blocks.
+The problem of distinguishing innate understanding from understanding developed early as an infant arises precisely because of our rich ability to learn, especially if we are ‘hard wired’ to learn certain kinds of things easily.
+As tiny infants we reach out, touch things, push beads and blocks.
 Are we born with the understanding that if we push things they move, or is it that we pick this up in our first few months of life?
-Whichever way, our grasp of the physical world is a form of birthright, available to every child brought up in normal circumstances, anywhere in the world and at any time in history.
+Whichever it is, our grasp of the physical world is a form of birthright, available to every child brought up in normal circumstances, anywhere in the world and at any time in history.

 However, while the basic properties of the physical world do not change, these conventions do.
-Cultures vary geographically and so travellers find it difficult to re-learn how to turn on a shower, or even a light.
+Cultures vary geographically and travellers find it difficult to re-learn how to turn on a shower, or even a light.
 Cultures also change over time.
-Sometimes old conventions are maintained long after the physical reasons for them have faded; so that the play/pause/fast-forward/rewind buttons of the old analogue tape recorder are now preserved in digital controls.
-However, changing conventions can disenfranchise; for example, elderly people may have difficulty in grasping the action potential of on-screen menus that seem second nature to those who have grown up with computers.
+Sometimes old conventions are maintained long after the physical reasons for them have faded; for example the play/pause/fast-forward/rewind buttons of the old analogue tape recorder are now preserved in digital controls.
+However, changing conventions can disenfranchise.
+For example, elderly people may have difficulty in grasping the action potential of onscreen menus that seem second nature to those who have grown up with computers.

 Fig. 8.3 Screen icons imitate physical controls